chingu-voyage6/toucans-team-02/README.md

 ### Weekly ToDo

-- [x] Select team lead (Jam)
+- [x] Complete HTML Structure.
-- [x] Choose project idea
+- [x] Collect assets for site.
-- [x] Decide WorkFlow tools
+- [x] Decide colour palette
-- [x] Decide MVP
+- [x] CSS Styling

+#### MVP

+Fully functional landing page
+(Extra features added when this is complete)

 #### Features to add/Suggestions

-- Alien ChatBot
 - Booking Form
 - Give people a fake ticket we design - extra if we have time
-- Client's we work with area?
-With their logos (NASA, SpaceX, etc..)
+- Client's we work with area with their logos (NASA, SpaceX, etc..) :heavy_check_mark:
-- Autocomplete search bar?
+- Autocomplete search bar
-- Could make up a currency: Credits?
+- Could make up a currency: Credits
 - Intergalactic (fake)bank
 - More to be added. :alien:

 #### Goals in order of importance.

-1. Set up our development environment and get familiar with it (Discord, Slack, Preferred IDE, Trello, GitHub)
+1. Set up our development environment and get familiar with it :heavy_check_mark:

-2. Build HTML Structure
+2. Build HTML Structure :heavy_check_mark:
-3. Collect assets for site (images etc.)
+3. Collect assets for site :heavy_check_mark:
-4. Create CSS Styling for site
+4. Create CSS Styling for site :heavy_check_mark:
 5. Implement any JS features needed
 6. Build the booking form and implement
 7. Build the ChatBot and implement